Xai-Xai: Climate

 Xai-Xai has a tropical savanna climate (Köppen climate classification Aw).

 Attractions

 Xai-Xai is a bustling town with markets, shops, restaurants, bars, petrol stations, banks, and a post office.
 A few blocks from the central market, there is an open-air furniture factory, located underneath several cashew trees.
-The beach of Praia do Xai-Xai, approximately 12 km from Xai-Xai, has been a popular tourist attraction since Mozambican tourism, originally under Portuguese administration, was first developed before 1975.
+Xai-Xai Beach, approximately 12 km from Xai-Xai, has been a popular tourist attraction since Mozambican tourism, originally under Portuguese administration, was first developed before 1975.
 A coral reef running parallel to the shore offers good snorkeling and protects the beach from strong waves.
 In addition, the Wenela Tidal Pool, 2 km south of the town, includes a natural tunnel and blow hole that links the pool to the Indian Ocean.

-Right on Praia de Xai Xai Beach there is a giant rock pool that forms at medium and low tides that is up to 200 metres long, forming a giant safe pool for families and swimmers.
+Right on Xai-Xai Beach there is a giant rock pool that forms at medium and low tides that is up to 200 metres long, forming a giant safe pool for families and swimmers.